|Tim Roufs||extended search|

-"Did you go feed the Mi-sta-din?"
+"Did you go feed the mishtadim?"

 "I already did it.
 I already fed him."

-My dad, Jim Buffalo's from Wisconsin.
-I have relatives there.
-My relationship is through the Chief, the Buffalo head Chief of Duluth.
-At school I'd say, "See that guy from Wisconsin?
+My dad, Jim Buffalo's from Wisconsin, and I still have relatives there.
+My relationship is through the Chief -- the Buffalo head Chief of Duluth.
+At the Tower school I'd say, "See that guy from Wisconsin?
 He knows some Buffalos there.
 That's where my dad's from.
-I have cousins, and aunts down there, that I have never seen.
+I have cousins and aunts down there that I have never seen.
 I should go down there sometime."

-So if you're going to be with the Leech Lake Mississippi(35) bands you have to understand clearly their meaning and what they say.
+So if you're going to be with the Leech Lake Mississippi Bands(41) you have to understand clearly their meaning and what they say.